Homotopy morphisms between convolution homotopy Lie algebras: Introduction

 In this paper, we mainly work with \emph{shifted} homotopy Lie algebras and \emph{shifted} homotopy associative algebras, which we denote $\L_\infty$-algebras and $\A_\infty$-algebras respectively, instead of their non-shifted versions.
 These notions have already been used in the literature, see e.g. \cite{dr17} and \cite{dr15}, and have the advantage of greatly simplifying the signs appearing in the computations.
 One can immediately pass to non-shifted homotopy Lie and associative algebras via a suspension.

-The symbol $\circ$ is reserved for the monadic composition of $\S$-modules and (co)operads, as well for the composite product of morphisms of (co)operads, see \cite[Sect.
+The symbol $\circ$ is reserved for the monadic composition of $\S$-modules and (co)ope\-rads, as well for the composite product of morphisms of (co)operads, see \cite[Sect.
 5.1.4, 5.1.9]{lodayvallette}.
 The usual composite of e.g. two function $f$ and $g$ will simply be denoted by $gf$.

 Let $G$ be a finite group and let $V$ be a vector space with left $G$-action.
 Then we identify invariants and coinvariants of $V$ via the isomorphisms

 looking at the space of invariants as a subspace of $V$ and taking the class of an element to get to coinvariants.
 Its inverse is